ryanzomorrodi/socratadata/README.md

     order_by = "n DESC"
   )
 )
-#> ⠙ Iterating 1 done (0.024/s) | 41.6s
-#> ⠹ Iterating 2 done (0.045/s) | 44.2s
 print(trips_to_lws_by_ca)
-#> ID: wrvz-psew
-#> Name: Taxi Trips (2013-2023)
-#> Attribution: City of Chicago
-#> Category: Transportation
-#> Created: 2016-05-27 21:27:48
-#> Data last Updated: 2024-02-07 20:40:12
-#> Metadata last Updated: 2024-06-21 17:06:18
-#> Description: <b>This dataset ends with 2023.
-Please see the Featured Content
-#> link below for the dataset that starts in 2024.</b> Taxi trips from 2013 to
-#> 2023 reported to the City of Chicago in its role as a regulatory agency.
-To
-#> protect privacy but allow for aggregate analyses, the Taxi ID is consistent for
-#> any given taxi medallion number but does not show the number, Census Tracts are
-#> suppressed in some cases, and times are rounded to the nearest 15 minutes.
-Due
-#> to the data reporting process, not all trips are reported but the City believes
-#> that most are.
 #> # A tibble: 78 × 2
 #>    pickup_community_area      n
 #>                    <dbl>  <dbl>